Local Mackay

 The actual penalties for unlicensed work

-- Individual performing unlicensed electrical work: maximum fine $40,000.
-ESO routinely issues $400 on-the-spot infringement notices for minor breaches and pursues prosecution for repeat or serious breaches.
+The Electrical Safety Act 2002 sets the framework, and Queensland courts have applied real penalties.
+The ESO routinely issues $400 on-the-spot infringement notices for minor breaches and pursues prosecution for repeat or serious breaches.

 Beyond the fines, there are three quieter costs that hit Mackay businesses harder than the headline number.